dw-liedji/bibios/README.md

 # bibios
-Manage your LaTex bibiography for your publication
+Manage your LaTex bibiography for your publications